 |Name||Nodes available||max walltime||max job size||notes|

-Batch requests are handled by the TORQUE resource manager and Moab Scheduler as on the Oakley and Glenn systems.
+Batch requests are handled by the TORQUE resource manager and Moab Scheduler as on the Oakley system.
 Use the

 qsub command to submit a batch request,

 qstat to view the status of your requests, and

 qdel to delete unwanted requests.
 For more information, see the manual pages for each command.